-The narrative of The Adventure of the Speckled Band starts with Dr Watson looking back at the earliest cases of Sherlock Holmes; with the good doctor explaining that a vow of secrecy had previously prevented him from publishing the case.
+The narrative of The Adventure of the Speckled Band starts with Dr. Watson looking back at the earliest cases of Sherlock Holmes; with the good doctor explaining that a vow of secrecy had previously prevented him from publishing the case.

-The case commences with the arrival of a client at 221B Baker Street at 7:15am.
-Normally, a client would not have been admitted at this time, but Mrs Hudson had given entrance as the prospective client was a frightened young lady.
+The case commences with the arrival of a client at 221B Baker Street at 7:15 a.m.
+Normally, a client would not have been admitted at this time, but Mrs. Hudson had given entrance as the prospective client was a frightened young lady.

-The lady in question was Helen Stoner, and it was immediately obvious from her demeanour and appearance, that she was in fear for her life.
+The lady in question was Helen Stoner, and it was immediately obvious from her demeanour and appearance that she was in fear for her life.
 Before presenting her case though, Miss Stoner makes it clear that she cannot pay Holmes for his services at that time.
-Holmes quickly brushes aside this minor detail, and ushers Helen Stoner to tell her tale.
+Holmes quickly brushes aside this minor detail and ushers Helen Stoner to tell her tale.

-Helen Stoner resides at Stoke Moran, with her stepfather, Dr Grimesby Roylott.
+Helen Stoner resides at Stoke Moran, with her stepfather, Dr. Grimesby Roylott.

 The Roylotts are one of England’s oldest families, and Stoke Moran is the family’s ancestral home.
 Generations of overindulgence had left the Roylotts impoverished, and so Grimesby Roylott, being the last of the family line, had departed years earlier for India, in order to make his own money.

-Grimesby Roylott had actually been relatively successful in India, but he had also spent time in prison there, when he had killed his own butler.
+Grimesby Roylott had actually been relatively successful in India, but he had also spent time in prison there, after he had killed his own butler.
 It was well known that Grimesby Roylott had a short temper.

 Whilst in India, Roylott had married Helen Stoner’s mother, who herself was a widower with two children, Helen and her twin sister, Julia.
 After Helen’s mother dies, Grimesby Roylott returns to England, and Stoke Moran, and brings his two stepdaughters with him.